 When we think about exercising, many people tend to immediately think about time spent in the gym slogging it out on the treadmill or lifting weights.
-This perception of exercise is very restrictive and can be off-putting for those who think of the gym as too challenging, overwhelming, or just downright boring.
-The truth is that exercise can be done in hundreds of different ways – as long as you’re doing an activity that requires physical effort, you’re exercising.
+But the truth is that exercise can be done in hundreds of different ways – as long as you’re doing an activity that requires physical effort, you’re exercising.
 This might mean walking, playing with your kids, dancing, swimming, cycling or simply doing the housework – the opportunities are infinite.

 If you’re someone who struggles to consciously and actively ‘exercise’, moving your body while doing a task or activity where your mind isn’t purely occupied on the exercise aspect can be extremely helpful; if you make exercise the by-product of something you find immersive or enjoyable, you won’t even realise you’re doing it!

 What do we mean by this?
 Here are just a few ways you can get all your exercise in without even noticing:

 Yoga is generally a gentle form of exercise focusing on stretching, breathing and mindfulness.
 While it may not leave you sweaty and gasping for air, it is an excellent form of exercise.
 It works your entire body, builds core strength, increases flexibility and helps to prevent injury.

 Just 20 minutes of dancing is enough to provide you with a good workout.
 Dancing raises the heart rate and works the cardiovascular system while building muscle and strengthening your core.
 If you choose to turn on the tunes and sweat it out at home, dancing is guaranteed to leave you sweaty and get those endorphins pumping.